 Asking students to demonstrate their understanding of the subject matter is an integral part of the learning process.
 Both formal and informal assessments will be administered in this course.
 Spelling, grammar, and vocabulary quizzes will be administered periodically.
-Comprehension of literature is assessed through live class and online discussions and by written responses such as journal entries and essays.
+Comprehension of literature will be assessed through live class and online discussions and written responses such as journal entries and essays.

 After concluding each literature unit, students are assessed through a variety of methods including essays and major exams.
 Students are also asked to apply and demonstrate their ability to analyze literature by completing special, creative projects or oral presentations.

 Communication is an essential component of any educational endeavor.
 With that in mind, I encourage all of my students to contact me whenever they need assistance with an assignment, and I make it a priority to promptly respond to student inquiries.
 I also send a weekly “wrap-up” email outlining the learning objectives accomplished in class as well as reminders about upcoming assignments.

-Beyond email correspondence, I have set aside an additional hour each week to assist students with writing and grammar.
+Beyond email correspondence, I have set aside an additional hour each week to assist students with writing, grammar, and literary skills.
 To participate in this extra learning opportunity, students must register separately.
 See Language Arts Lab 7/8 for details and to register.

 Parental inquiries are welcomed and encouraged as parental involvement is essential to student success.
 To best serve parents, I have established “office hours” on Friday mornings from 9:00–11:00 AM (ET) for responding to emails and phone calls.
 I consider it a great privilege to be able to walk alongside parents and assist them in educating their children.